 - Provide honest feedback to group members and positive reinforcement for accomplishments.

 - Share your experience and expertise when appropriate.

 - Provide an “outside” view or perspective.

 The Office of Campus Activities would like to thank you for donating your valuable time to clubs & organizations at Appalachian State University.
-It is this commitment to integration of academic and leadership development that makes our students so successful.
+It is this commitment to the integration of academic and leadership development that makes our students so successful.

 For a PDF version of the advisor roles and expectations click HERE.

 We are very excited to provide you with a club advisor manual.
 This manual was created to help assist you in understanding and fulfilling your responsibilities and duties to your organization.
 This manual provides information about general advising, its role on campus, as well as the abundant supply of resources available to you and your organization.
-By clicking the link below, you will be taken to an interactive PDF version of the advisor manual.
+By clicking the link above, you will be taken to an interactive PDF version of the advisor manual.